mx3m/mx3m.github.io/_posts/2014-02-13-moving-to-japan.markdown

 The best thing with this plan is that I don't even care they're in Tokyo.
 They could be in Dubai, I actually wouldn't mind.

 Going back to Japan is the cherry on top.
-And what a f* great cake this is.
+And what a f* great cake that is.